Skip To Main Content

 What is FIPS-140-3?

-“When our products meet leading standards for security, Intel is not only better situated to be a leader in the public sector market, but we also help enable our customers in other sectors to meet emerging market requirements."
+“When our products meet leading standards for security, Intel is not only better situated to be a leader in the public sector market, but we also help enable our customers in other sectors to meet emerging security requirements.”

 FIPS Commitment

-To ensure products can be FIPS 140-3 validated, all Intel designs that contain cryptography (hardware, firmware, and software) must complete assigned tasks in our Security Development Lifecycle process.
+To ensure products can be FIPS 140-3 validated, all Intel designs that contain cryptography implementation or modification (hardware, firmware, and software) must complete assigned tasks in our Security Development Lifecycle process.
 This mandate establishes that all products must design and implement to meet FIPS140-3 specification requirements to achieve future FIPS 140-3 validation.

 FIPS Approach